maniafschar/spontify.me-web/README.md

-findapp &middot; web
+spontify.me &middot; web
 ==============================================================================

 By [**Mani Afschar Yazdi**](https://afschar-yazdi.de)

 ------------------------------------------------------------------------------

-findapp web is the **HTML5/JavaScript** frontend implemented in pure JavaScript/CSS because of performance, purity of code, ease of developing and maintaining.
+spontify.me web is the **HTML5/JavaScript** frontend implemented in pure JavaScript/CSS because of performance, purity of code, ease of developing and maintaining.